arangodb/arangodb/Documentation/Books/AQL/Operations/Replace.md

 locks.
 Different write operations on the same collection do not block each other, as long as there are no _write-write conficts_ on the same documents.
 From an application development perspective it can be desired to have exclusive write access on collections, to simplify the development.
-Note that writes do not block reads in rocksdb.
+Note that writes do not block reads in RocksDB.
-Exclusive access can also speed up modification queries, because we avoid conflict checks.<br/>
+Exclusive access can also speed up modification queries, because we avoid conflict checks.

 Use the *exclusive* option to achieve this effect on a per query basis: